 Topic: The idea of “Intermarium” in foreign policy discourse of Ukrainian and Polish elites

-The ongoing Russian-Ukrainian conflict, deep crisis of EU, and armed conflicts in the EU neighborhood – influences the debate on the future development of Eastern and Central Europe and possibilities of regional collaboration overcoming the EU formal borders.
-The Russian-Ukrainian conflict and growing tensions in the post-Soviet area has brought back the geopolitical thinking and puts security issues into the center of the world’s attentions.
-All those factors pushed national elites in Poland and Ukraine to look for redefinition of its regional and security cooperation.
+The ongoing Russian-Ukrainian conflict, deep crisis of EU, and armed conflicts in the EU neighborhood – influence the debate on the future development of Eastern and Central Europe and the possibilities of regional collaboration overcoming the EU formal borders.
+The Russian-Ukrainian conflict and growing tensions in the post-Soviet area have brought back geopolitical thinking and put security issues into the center of the world’s attention.
+All those factors pushed national elites in Poland and Ukraine to look for a redefinition of their regional and security cooperation.